gallettilance/gallettilance.github.io/README.md

 There are a number of components to this course:

-1. Weekly assignments and labs
+1. Weekly labs
-2. A midterm
+2. A written midterm
+3. An applied midterm
 3. A final project
-4. In class exercises
+4. Participation

+### Labs

+Labs will be graded and attendance recorded.
+Lowest lab will be dropped.

+### Participation

+You can earn participation by attending class and answering in class polls as well as being active on the course's discord server.

-### Assignments
+### Written Midterm

-A programming assignment will be released every Monday and be due on Sunday at 11:59PM.
-These are individual assignments.
-The use of tools like chatGPT is encouraged.
+In class, closed notes, multiple choice exam.

-### Midterm
+### Applied Midterm

-The midterm will be a Kaggle Data Science competition among the students in the class with a live leaderboard.
-Students will need to submit predictions based on a training dataset and a report detailing the methods used and decisions made.
+The applied midterm will be a Kaggle Data Science competition among the students in the class with a live leaderboard.
+Students will need to submit predictions based on a training dataset and meet certain benchmarks to earn points.

 ### Final Project